Bertha Parker, the first trailblazing Indigenous North American archaeologist, taught herself how to excavate a site

 In the desert near Las Vegas, Nevada, Bertha Parker completed her daily tasks of cooking, cleaning, and organizing the day’s finds from the Gypsum Cave excavation and stole away from her role as expedition secretary.
 She put on a dust-mask and head-lamp, and went exploring.
 Being small, Parker was able to sneak through a small opening others on the archaeological team couldn't.
 There, under a slab of rock, she uncovered the most important discovery of the Gypsum Cave Expedition: An intact skull of a long-extinct giant ground sloth, sitting near man-made artifacts.
 Her find of these two artifacts, so close together, was compelling evidence that about 10,000 years ago, the sloth and tool-wielding humans had lived in the cave at the same time.
 It was the earliest record of human inhabitance in North America at the time.

-After this groundbreaking discovery in 1930, Parker gained wide acclaim as the first Native American archaeologist.
+After this groundbreaking discovery in 1930, Parker gained wide acclaim as the first Indigenous archaeologist.
 Not only was she one of the first women to achieve such success in the field, she followed a non-traditional path to get there.

 Parker was literally born into archaeology—her father, Arthur C. Parker, was an archaeologist and anthropologist from the Seneca tribe, and Parker was reportedly born in a tent at one of his dig sites.
 But she was never formally trained in the field.
 She accompanied her father to excavations as a child, but this apprenticeship ended when her parents divorced, and Parker moved with her mother to Los Angeles when she was only seven years old.
 There, Parker and her mother worked in show business, performing in films and as a part of the “Pocahontas” show with the Ringling Brothers, Barnum, and Bailey circus.